-All of our urine tests also screen for common adulterants, such as commercially available “flush kits” used by someone trying to beat a drug test.
-Our drug testing results include data on creatinine levels, pH levels, specific gravity and general oxidant, which can help you recognize when someone might be trying to beat a drug test by diluting or substituting urine, or "spiking" their urine with prescribed substances, such as suboxone, that they may not be taking as directed.
+All of our urine tests also provide you baseline data points, such as creatinine levels, pH levels, specific gravity and general oxidant, that would indicate when someone might be trying to beat a drug test by overhydrating, diluting or substituting urine, or "spiking" their urine with prescribed substances, such as suboxone, that they may not be taking as directed.

 Oral Fluid Testing